Gabriel-SMC/cs81-module7b-dailysim/REFLECTION.md

-I chose my activities inspired my interests.
+I chose my activities inspired by my interests.
 What made them personal for me is how the randomizer has the mood selected on certain activities, and how they reflect myself.

 I was surprised with how effective the timer is.
 I initially had trouble settling on the speed between the activities and moods before eventually finding the right amount to ensure they are readable.